Future Cities Canada

 Canada needs a collaborative infrastructure where we can work together to create better cities that benefit us all.

 Seeing this need, Evergreen, with four other founders - The McConnell Foundation, TD Bank Group, Maison de l’innovation sociale, and Community Foundations of Canada - came together to create Future Cities Canada.

 Future Cities Canada provides the required collaborative infrastructure needed to collectively imagine our future and accelerate inclusive innovation in our cities.

 Together with a diverse and growing network of partners from across sectors – universities, governments, foundations, organizations, private partners and more – Future Cities Canada harnesses the collective energy needed for true transformative change.

-Hubs, labs and learning networks will fuel the transformation of our cities for the betterment of all who live in them.
+Hubs, labs and learning networks fuel the transformation of our cities for the betterment of all who live in them.